6 Time-Saving Hacks for Content Creation

 2. Plan it out and create an Editorial Calendar

 How do you ensure that you’re creating high quality content on a regular basis?
 Put together an editorial calendar, and compile multiple ideas at one time.

 Don’t make the mistake of forcing yourself to come up with a topic on the day you’re going to write it.
 Set a plan and stick to it.
 It’s a much more efficient use of your time to sit down and plan out the month’s content in one fell swoop, rather than scrambling to pull it together piecemeal each day.

 Set aside a few hours at the end of each month to plan your content approach for the following month.
 Centering your content around a particular theme can help you to create content that works well together and provides the depth of information that your audience craves.
 It also aligns with the strategy of creating hub pages for your content, which will empower you to continue to get use out of your content well after it’s been published.

 3. Refresh Existing Content

 Just because you’re sharing content on a regular basis doesn’t mean that it all needs to be brand new.
+Repurposed content is packed with value and can increase your traffic 300%.
 Refreshing old content is a great way to get additional life out of your content that remains relevant.